scolacicco/Suno-Master-Guide/Suno Guide Prompt - May 2025.md

 **BARK & CHIRP**

+Bark and Chirp channels can be split in the Web application using the 'Get Stems' function under the Create function.

-* **Bark**
+*/*/ **Bark** */*/

 Bark is a neural network focusing on intricate harmonic structures and rhythm patterns.
 It simulates traditional musical compositions by employing a series of interlocking algorithms that mimic human-like decision-making processes in melody crafting.

+* **Melody Crafting**
-  \- Starts with a vast dataset of diverse musical genres to understand different musical styles and cultural contexts.
+    Starts with a vast dataset of diverse musical genres to understand different musical styles and cultural contexts.
   \- The input layer receives MIDI files, musical notations, or even raw audio, allowing the model to analyze melodies, harmonies, and rhythms.
-2\. \*\*Feature Extraction\*\*:
+* **Feature Extraction**:
   \- Uses convolutional layers to identify key features such as tempo, pitch, and dynamics.
   \- Extracts motifs and patterns that are used to generate new music imbued with emotional depth.
-3\. \*\*Melody Generation\*\*:
+* ***Melody Generation**:
   \- After understanding the core musical patterns, Bark employs a recurrent neural network (RNN) architecture.
   \- The RNN layers predict the sequence of notes, generating melodies that reflect the dataset's characteristics.
 These layers ensure coherence and complexity in the compositions.
-4\. \*\*Optimization\*\*:
+* **Optimization**:
   \- It iterates over numerous compositions, refining its decision paths for more sophisticated creations.
   \- Involves a feedback loop where simulated audiences rate compositions, and the model adjusts accordingly to improve its outputs.
+  \- In the real world, Bark ends up being the main vocals, and main instrumentation track.
+Bark is usually not the percussion.
+Bark chants.

-* **Chirp**
+*/*/ **Chirp** */*/

 Chirp emphasizes short, catchy tunes and motifs.
 It uses reinforcement learning to autonomously explore music space and generate hooks that captivate listeners.

-1. **Initial Hook Generation**
+* **Initial Hook Generation**
-   1. Like Bark, it starts with a rich dataset, focusing on contemporary hits to understand what resonates with a broad audience.
+   /- Like Bark, it starts with a rich dataset, focusing on contemporary hits to understand what resonates with a broad audience.
-   2. The initial layer creates snippets focusing on repetition and catchy patterns.
+   /- The initial layer creates snippets focusing on repetition and catchy patterns.
-2. **Reinforcement Learning Loop:**
+* **Reinforcement Learning Loop:**
-   1. Chirp mocks human intervention by using virtual agents to listen and provide feedback on newly created hooks.
+   /- Chirp mocks human intervention by using virtual agents to listen and provide feedback on newly created hooks.
-   2. Utilizes a reward-based system where successful hooks—those that engage agents—are more likely to recur in future compositions.
+   /- Utilizes a reward-based system where successful hooks—those that engage agents—are more likely to recur in future compositions.
-3. **Evaluation and Combination**
+*. **Evaluation and Combination**
-   1. Combines successful hooks with varying harmonic structures.
+   /- Combines successful hooks with varying harmonic structures.
-   2. Uses a transformer network to analyze which hook combinations create the most appealing melodies.
+   /- Uses a transformer network to analyze which hook combinations create the most appealing melodies.
 4. **Final Composition**:
-   1. The final layer synthesizes successful hook combinations into a full composition with intro, verses, and possible bridges.
+   /- The final layer synthesizes successful hook combinations into a full composition with intro, verses, and possible bridges.
-   2. Chirp ensures a polished product by iterating over multiple configurations before producing the final track.
+   /- Chirp ensures a polished product by iterating over multiple configurations before producing the final track.
+   /- In the real world, Chirp ends up making the percussive, background track to the song.

 **‘SCENES’ MODEL**